 Ask Petal: Do you have any advice about how to keep friends?

 Welcome to our gentle advice column.
-We're here to help you as friends and empaths in your journey, wherever you are.
 If you'd like to submit a question, please send us a message on Instagram and we'll be sure to keep your name anonymous.
 We're here for you!✨

 Question: Do you have any advice about how to keep friends?

 If you’re asking this question or even reading this right now, it shows you want to invest in your friendships as the wonderful and important bonds that they are.
-And that is a sign of an awesome, committed friend.
-It makes me want to be your friend, too. :)
+And that is a sign of an awesome, committed friend. :)

 While there’s so much information and advice available for maintaining romantic and familial relationships, there’s not as much attention when it comes to nurturing platonic friendships.
 And interestingly, when I was googling around to write this blog, I found tons of articles about how to “let go” of friends and even “declutter” friendships - both of which are equally valid posts, but it made me wonder why more isn’t written about the opposite, your very question: how to keep friends.